-Duty and moral responsibility are concepts that are explored at length in Jane Eyre.
-Several of the characters in the text face decisions that force them to contemplate the limits of duty and to question to whom or what their responsibility is ultimately owed.
-Choose a character or characters from Jane Eyre and analyze what they learn about responsibility, the limits of duty (if there are such limits), and the other virtues that must inform or moderate one's application of responsibility.
+Individual desire and social expectation are concepts that are explored at length in Pride & Prejudice.
+Several of the characters in the text face decisions that force them to contemplate the limits and benefits of following social expectations over their own desires - especially when it comes to love and marriage.
+Choose a character or characters from Pride & Prejudice and analyze what they learn about responsibility/social duty, the limits of that duty (if there are such limits), and the other virtues that must inform or moderate one's pursuit of love.

-Especially consider how the somewhat noxious family and interpersonal situations in the text might alter or mitigate one's duty and moral responsibility.
+Especially consider how the somewhat noxious family and interpersonal situations in the text might alter or mitigate one's sense of social responsibility, or their pursuit of romantic relationships.
 You may also want to consider how various characters grapple with the idea of responsibility in their pursuit of happiness and whether responsibility ultimately helps or hinders their happiness.